uvicmakerlab/conferenceMaterials/dh2013/fabricationWorkshop.md

 Thingiverse. http://www.thingiverse.com/.

+Thompson, Rob.
+(2007).
+Manufacturing Processes for Design Professionals.
+Thames and Hudson.

 Turkel, William J. (2011).
 Intervention: Hacking history, from analogue to digital and back again.
 Rethinking History, 15 (2), 287-296.

 Turkel, William J. & Devon Elliott.
 (Forthcoming).
 Making and playing with models: Using rapid prototyping to explore the history and technology of stage magic.
 In Kevin Kee (Ed.), Past Play.

-Unsworth, John.
+Unsworth, John (1999).
 "The Library as Laboratory."
 Presentation at the Annual Meeting of the American Library Association, 1999.
 URL: http://www3.isrl.illinois.edu/~unsworth/ala99.htm.

-Weinberg, Michael.
+Weinberg, Michael (2012).
 "What's the Deal with Copyright and 3D Printing?"
 Whitepaper.
 URL: http://publicknowledge.org/Copyright-3DPrinting.

+Woodbury, Robert S. (1973).
+Studies in the History of Machine Tools.
+The MIT Press.